Main Cities in Japan for Business

-From a communication point of view, such concentration in urban areas means a homogeneous Japanese language across the country.
+From a communication point of view, such concentration in urban areas means a relatively homogeneous Japanese language and culture across the country.

 Tokyo is the largest city in Japan.

 Tokyo is the main engine of Japan.
-Focus your time and energy in Tokyo since other Japanese cities usually emulate the business behavior of the Tokyo companies.
-Do well first in Tokyo and the remaining of Japan will be much easier to conquer.
+Tokyo is a business trendsetter for the entire country.
+Other Japanese cities usually emulate the business behavior of Tokyo companies.
+Therefore, if you are considering opening an office in Japan, Tokyo is the place to go.

 It is located in the Kansai region of Japan’s main island of Honshū at the mouth of the Yodo River on Osaka Bay.
 It is very historically significant as it was the country’s first capital.
 Osaka is considered a vital economic center in Japan.